xpack-dev-tools/arm-none-eabi-gcc-xpack/README.md

-This command will always install the latest available version, into the central xPacks repository, which is a platform dependent folder (check the output of the `xpm` command or the actual folder used on your platform).
+This command will always install the latest available version, into the central xPacks repository, which is a platform dependent folder (check the output of the `xpm` command for the actual folder used on your platform, and mind the hidden `.content` folder).

 This location is configurable using the environment variable `XPACKS_REPO_FOLDER`; for more details please check the